Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 What is a Section 21 Eviction?

-Section 21 Is Being Abolished: 1 May 2026
+Section 21 Was Abolished on 1 May 2026

 • Landlords can still evict for rent arrears, selling, moving in, or antisocial behaviour

-Whether facing Section 21 now or Section 8 after May 2026, you need support.
+Facing an eviction notice now?
 Call Food & Solidarity: 07393 101018.
 Read the full guide: what the Renters' Rights Act means for Newcastle tenants.

 A Family Under Siege: Grace's Story Begins